jbnunn/TwitchRobot/Chapter1-Raspbian.md

 ### On to the next step...

-When the upgrades have completed, you're ready to install the Robotic Operating System in [Part 2](./Part2-ROS.md).
+When the upgrades have completed, you're ready to install the Robotic Operating System in [Chapter 2](./Chapter2-ROS.md).